Starting a WordPress freelancing career is not the easiest of endeavors, but once you find its rhythm it will pay many perks in exchange.

 Pursuing a freelancing career in WordPress is not enough to race in such a demanding market.
 You may have prior knowledge of a handful of things.
 But business owners are seeking services that are done by a professional, not someone who knows a little of everything.
 You need to narrow your services down to offer the best version of your skills.

 WordPress offers a wide range of niches for professionals.
-You could choose any field like theme designer, plugin developer, WordPress SEO marketing, writer, administrator, e-commerce developer, etc. Start with what you are good at and curious to become even better.
+You could choose any field like theme designer, plugin developer, writer, administrator, e-commerce developer, etc. Start with what you are good at and curious to become even better.
 It is pretty normal to start with basics and then switch to complex matters along the road.

 With all being said, you can still lead a full-stack WordPress freelancing career.
 But, this will require marketing efforts at the beginning.